 To make your cookie baking experience easier (and less messy!)
 I recommend a cookie scoop as the dough is pretty sticky.
-Each cookie is 1.5 Tablespoons of dough, so this medium cookie scoop is perfect!
+Each cookie is 1.5 Tablespoons of dough, so this medium cookie scoop is perfect.

 These fat and fluffy sugar cookies are nice on their own, but SO MUCH BETTER all dolled up.
 If there’s an opportunity for buttercream, we should take it and since pink is my spirit color, I tinted the frosting dusty rose.
 Isn’t she lovely?
 (By the way, these are naturally colored rainbow sprinkles.
 The same ones I used for this pictured cake.
 I love them!)

+I used my vanilla buttercream recipe for topping, but if you have the itch for another flavor, try chocolate, strawberry, or even lemon buttercream.
 These sugar cookie cakelettes scream childhood and I have a feeling little bakers will love adorning each cookie with frosting and sprinkles, so grab your kids for this one and have fun!

 - Soft cut-out sugar cookies – soft centers, crisp edges, use cookie cutters for shaping